-Union Gospel Mission often has opportunities for employment at our 5 various locations.
-We call our employees ‘missionaries’, because those who work here have a passion for serving Christ – usually at the expense of being able to make better money elsewhere.
+Union Gospel Mission often has opportunities for employment at our 4 various locations.
+We call our employees ‘Missionaries’, because those who work here have a passion for serving Christ – usually at the expense of being able to make better money elsewhere.
 The rewards, though, are beyond description, and God is faithful in providing for the needs of the Mission and its missionaries!
-Missionaries truly walk by faith, and how exciting it is to see God how God ‘gives us this day our daily bread’.
+Missionaries truly walk by faith, and how exciting it is to see how God ‘gives us this day our daily bread’.

 Some ask, from time to time, why the Mission doesn’t pay better.
 The answer is that, without forcing the missionaries to live in poverty, we try to direct as much as we can towards helping those who are in such desperate need.
 UGM continually tries to keep the right balance between salaries and assisting those who seek us for help.